Why Carrying a Handgun in a Purse or Bag is a Bad Idea

 What is a better alternative?

 Without a doubt, on the body carry is the best way to conceal carry.
 Thankfully there are many conceal carry combinations through different firearm sizes, carry locations, and holster types.

 Check out Dene Adams for a wide variety of holster options.

 Off body carry tends to be most common among women, given many women’s wardrobe choices.
 With the proper holster and a compact gun, or even leggings with a built in spot for a gun, it’s very possible to appendix carry a handgun even with some of the common wardrobe choices for women.
-There’s even a bra holster which works with just about any shirt.

 Unfortunately, it is not possible to conceal carry with every wardrobe out there.
 Conscientious wardrobe choices must be made in order to successfully and safely conceal carry – but there are many options out there.

 It comes down to a simple question.
 Are you more concerned with what clothes you wear?
 Or being able to safely retain and quickly get to your self defense firearm?